DingLei14/S2C/readme.md

 - **2025-11-20:** Full codebase published here.
 - **2025-11-23:** Added support for the DINOv3 backbone.

-This repository packages the S2C experimental training scripts and provides a unified, configuration‑driven entry point for different datasets.
-The goal is to keep the workflow easy to reproduce and release on GitHub.

 ## Paper and Citation

 If you use this codebase in your research, please cite: